MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

    :::image type="content" source="media/google-bigquery-aad/project-id-desktop.png" alt-text="Screenshot of the Google BigQuery (Azure AD) dialog, where you enter your billing project ID, select Import or DirectQuery, and optionally select advanced options.":::

-3. The Google BigQuery (Azure AD) connector supports connecting through an Azure Active Directory account.
+3. The Google BigQuery (Azure AD) connector supports connecting through a Microsoft Entra ID account.
 Select **Sign In** to continue.

    :::image type="content" source="media/google-bigquery-aad/sign-in-desktop.png" alt-text="Screenshot of the authentication dialog, indicating that you aren't currently signed in.":::